verbeemen/Genetic-Algorithm/README.md

 # Genetic-Algorithm
 This is a small project about a Genetic Algorithm.

-In this  project you can find the next two notebooks:
+In this  project you can find the following notebooks:
  - genetic_algorithm_calc.ipynb
  - results_genetic_algorithm.ipynb

- The first notebook, genetic_algorithm_calc show you the calculations of the Genetic Algorithm.
+ The first notebook, genetic_algorithm_calc shows you the calculations of the Genetic Algorithm.
  The second notebook, will show you the reults.

-# Goal
+### Goal

-# Results
+### Results

+### Youtube Video
 https://www.youtube.com/embed/jqGWAfOz3RM